Johns Hopkins Supplemental Essays

 Highlight your creativity

+You’ll also notice that many of the successful Johns Hopkins supplemental essays are written creatively.
 In fact, all of the Johns Hopkins supplemental essays that worked listed on the site are unique.
-Successful Johns Hopkins University essays are often creative.
 So, don’t be afraid to start your essay with an exciting and intriguing description to set the scene.

-By including these types of Johns Hopkins supplemental essays, the university encourages you to be creative.
+By highlighting these types of Johns Hopkins supplemental essays, the university encourages you to be creative.
 So, you can structure your response to the Johns Hopkins essay prompt in any number of interesting ways.
 Think about how you can highlight your creativity in your Johns Hopkins supplemental essays.

 Remember the prompt

 Make sure your Johns Hopkins essay structure serves the prompt.
 While creativity is good, you don’t want your Johns Hopkins supplemental essay to look and read like a gimmick.
 Above all, tell your story in the way most authentic to you.
+Don’t feel pressured to write in a way that isn’t true to you.
+Use your own writing style and voice to best respond to the Johns Hopkins essay prompt.

 Finally, and it should go without saying, these Johns Hopkins supplemental essays are examples.
 So, don’t think of them as a blueprint of how you must structure your own Johns Hopkins supplemental essays.
 You also shouldn’t compare the experiences shared in these Johns Hopkins supplemental essays with your own.

 Finally, the Johns Hopkins supplemental essays are personal statements.
-Every person is unique—every Johns Hopkins essay will be, too.
+Every person is unique — every Johns Hopkins essay will be, too.
 Strong Johns Hopkins University essays will be inherently individual, so don’t worry if yours doesn’t look like the examples.

 Does the Johns Hopkins essay matter?